A prayer of Moses the man of God.

 Having established God's eternality, Moses now forces the reader to reckon with human mortality.
 Humanity does not drift into death accidentally; God himself returns man to dust.
 From the vantage point of eternity, even a thousand years is as a fleeting moment to God.
 Human life, therefore, is not only short but swiftly swept away, like a dream that vanishes upon waking or grass that flourishes briefly before withering.
 The passage dismantles illusions of permanence and presses the weight of divine sovereignty over life and death.

-3 You turn man to destruction, saying, “Return, you children of men.”
+3 You return man to dust, saying, “Return, O sons of mortals.”

 Psalm 90:7-11